cloudfoundry/capi-workspace/README.md

 As a perk, [CAPI
 approvers](https://github.com/cloudfoundry/community/blob/main/toc/working-groups/app-runtime-interfaces.md)
 get access to a pool of cf-deployment environments, deployed on bosh lites in a CFF-managed IaaS account.
-These environments are displosable, and are only intended for development use.
+These environments are disposable, and are only intended for development use.

 Though it is technically possible to use the pool without them, there are a